appbaseio/Docs/content/docs/search/relevancy.md

 ![](https://imgur.com/kOrxta3.png)

-You can set the constaints for returning recent suggestions from appbase.io dashboard's Recent Suggestions settings menu.
+You can set the constaints for returning recent suggestions from ReactiveSearch dashboard's Recent Suggestions settings menu.
 Only recent suggestions that meet these constraints will be returned back.

 | <p style="margin: 0px;" class="table-header-text">Label</p>          | <p style="margin: 0px;" class="table-header-text">Description</p>                                                                    |
 |----------------|--------------------------------------------------------------------------------|